amitxv/PC-Tuning/docs/post-install.md

     - Navigate to ``Computer Configuration -> Windows Settings -> Security Settings -> Account Policies -> Password Policy`` by typing ``gpedit.msc`` in ``Win+R`` and disable ``Password must meet complexity requirements``

-        - Open CMD as administrator and type ``gpupdate /force`` to apply the changes immediately
+        - Open CMD and type ``gpupdate /force`` to apply the changes immediately

     - Navigate to ``Computer Configuration -> Administrative Templates -> System`` by typing ``gpedit.msc`` in ``Win+R`` and disable ``Display Shutdown Event Tracker`` to disable the shutdown prompt